-Novo Nordisk uses gene technology and GMOs in research and the production of pharmaceuticals.
-The application of gene technology enables us to produce a variety of biologically active proteins, various types of insulin for the treatment of diabetes, hormones for the treatment of growth deficiencies, and blood clotting factors for the treatment of haemophilia.
+Novo Nordisk uses gene technology and GMOs in the research and production of pharmaceuticals.
+The application of gene technology enables us to produce a variety of biologically active proteins in large quantities, e.g. various types of insulin for the treatment of diabetes, hormones for the treatment of growth deficiencies, and blood clotting factors for the treatment of haemophilia.

-Potential risks involved with the application of gene technology are seriously assessed at Novo Nordisk.
-Risk assessments are carried out prior to the use of GMOs for both research and production purposes as well as to remain compliant with regulations.
-Our contained use of approved GMOs for research and production is based upon approximately 25 years of risk assessments and safety records.
+Potential risks involved in the application of gene technology are thoroughly assessed at Novo Nordisk.
+Risk assessments are carried out prior to the use of GMOs for both research and production purposes, to remain compliant with regulations and the high Novo Nordisk standards.
+Our contained use of approved GMOs for research and production is based on more than 25 years of risk assessments and safety records.
 No damage to human health or the environment has ever been recorded.

-When balancing pros and cons regarding our use of GMOs, we find that the benefit of being able to develop and offer treatment to many patients are by far outweighing the potential minimal risks.
-Nevertheless, Novo Nordisk continuously aims at eliminating and reducing any uncertainties and at developing additional precautionary approaches.
+When balancing the pros and cons regarding our use of GMOs, we find that the benefit of being able to develop and offer treatment to many patients by far outweighs the theoretical risks.
+Nevertheless, Novo Nordisk continuously aims at reducing any uncertainties and at developing additional precautionary approaches.
 We follow best practices and adhere to all regulations to eliminate and manage risks related to GMOs.